junxit/us-congress-bills-113/metadata.md

 - 2014-02-25 — Introduced in House
 - 2014-02-25 — Introduced in House
 - 2014-02-25 — Referred to the House Committee on Transportation and Infrastructure.
+- 2014-02-26 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2014-03-13 — Committee Consideration and Mark-up Session Held.
+- 2014-03-13 — Ordered to be Reported by Voice Vote.
+- 2014-03-13 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2014-03-26 — Placed on the House Calendar, Calendar No. 93.
+- 2014-03-26 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+113-387.
+- 2014-03-26 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+113-387.